How Often Should You Exfoliate Your Skin?

 You must moisturize your face after washing and cleansing it every time.
 The best time to apply a moisturizer is when your skin is slightly damp this enables better absorption of the product.
 Moisturizing helps keep your skin healthy, supple, and hydrated, preventing dullness.
 You can opt for moisturizers with SPF to protect your skin from sunburns and photoaging.

-The ingredients for exfoliation must be gentle that do not harm the skin’s natural barrier.
+The ingredients for exfoliation must be gentle so that they do not harm the skin barrier.

 What Ingredients To Look For In An Exfoliating Product